top of page

 A Symbol of Hope & Inspiration

-The Jerry Siegel & Joe Shuster Tribute Plaza, set to be located in front of the expanded Convention Center in the heart of downtown Cleveland, will serve as a lasting homage to the creators of Superman.
+The Jerry Siegel & Joe Shuster Superman Plaza, set to be located in front of the expanded Convention Center in the heart of downtown Cleveland, will serve as a lasting homage to the creators of Superman.
 The dynamic composition of the statues, with Superman seemingly in flight above Jerry and Joanne, while Joe is depicted sketching Action Comics No. l, captures the essence of their creative process and the iconic imagery of the superhero.
 This plaza will not only celebrate the origins of Superman but also enrich Cleveland's cultural landscape.

 Superman - Location vinegete.png